gelsogrove/shopME/finalproject-AG/finalproget.md

 ShopMe helps businesses manage customer interactions through WhatsApp.
 The AI chatbot executes function calls during conversations to handle customer requests.
 When a customer asks about an invoice, the system finds it and sends a download link, while also answering questions about products, orders, and other information.

 The platform helps businesses:
-- Provide 24/7 customer service without more staff
+- Provide 24/7 customer service and handle routine questions automatically without additional staff
-- Handle routine questions automatically
 - Offer service directly through WhatsApp
+- Send push notifications with special offers and promotions
 - Build customer loyalty through fast responses

 ### **1.2.
 Key features and functionalities:**

 ShopMe transforms WhatsApp into a sales and service channel with these key features:

-The platform supports multiple businesses with isolated workspaces, custom branding, and role-based access.
-Each business manages their product catalog with images, inventory tracking, and organized categories.
+The platform supports multiple businesses with isolated workspaces.
+Each business manages their product catalog, offers,services, Faq.

-The system sends smart notifications for order updates and keeps customers engaged through an AI-powered chat interface that provides contextual responses.
+The system sends scheduled notifications for new offers  keeping customers engaged.

-Business owners can customize settings including branding, language support (Italian, English, Spanish), and AI behavior parameters (temperature, token limits).
+Business owners can customize settings including branding, language support (Italian, English, Spanish), and AI behavior parameters (temperature, token limits,etc).

 All sensitive operations use secure temporary links rather than being handled in chat conversations.